VonHeikemen/lsp-zero.nvim/README.md

 lsp.setup()
 ```

 If you are very much against using `mason.nvim` change the preset to `system-lsp`.
+Then list the LSP servers you have installed using [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim#setup_serverslist).

 Remember, when using vimscript you can wrap lua code in `lua <<EOF ...
 EOF`.